breylaude/breylaude.github.io/src/posts/jus-qui-cest-tu-vas-bien.md

 Fuck.
 This is it.

 I have to actually write down the full commands now.
-At this point, I gave up on the bug I was working on and was about to go
+I gave up on the bug I was working on at this point and was about to go outside to get a beer.

 While trying to make a mental note of each of the aliases and functions I wrote, I realized one thing.